AsBuiltReport/AsBuiltReport.VMware.UAG/README.md

 <!-- ********** Update supported UAG versions ********** -->
 The VMware UAG As Built Report supports the following UAG versions;

-- Should work on version 4.+
+- Should work on version on all UAGs
 - Has been tested on all 230# Builds

+## :rotating_light: Known Issues
+The Endpoint Compliance Check Provider Settings does not report.
+If you have it setup and want to share, please open a bug, and we can get this working.

 ### PowerShell
 This report is compatible with the following PowerShell versions;